TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 > 6) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB

-   According the data sheet of the CDS-27204-L1006, the speaker has an SPL value of 93 dB.
-This is over the derived constraint and will provide an excellent sound level that will sufficiently permeate the room.
+   According the data sheet of the CSS-10246-304, the speaker has an SPL value of 91 dB when driven with 1 W, and and SPL value of 100 dB when driven with 10 W. This is over the derived constraint and will provide an excellent sound level that will sufficiently permeate the room.

-> 7) Speaker shall have an input power rating minimum of 1 watt and maximum of 2 watts
+> 7) Speaker shall have an input power rating maximum of 15 watts

-  The CDS-27204-L1006 speaker has an input power requirement of 2 watts meaning that the the 2.5 watts of power that the SSM2377 is able to deliver will be sufficient in power the speaker.
+  The CSS-10246-304 speaker has an input power requirement of 2 watts meaning that the the 2.5 watts of power that the SSM2377 is able to deliver will be sufficient in power the speaker.

 > 8) Output system shall extend a maximum of 0.5 meters from the wall